Max-Makhrov/passformgs/README.md

 ## Use

 The code saves password in user properties.
 Only user has an access.
-The code shows `Browser.msgBox` and mostlry used for developing user interfaces.
+The code shows `Browser.msgBox` and mostly used for developing user interfaces.
 Please see screenshots [here](https://sheetswithmaxmakhrov.wordpress.com/2019/10/02/sample-password-form-google-script/).

 ### One password per user